florianschanda/miss_hit/README.md

 ## Copyright

-All contributions (so far) are (C) Florian Schanda and are licensed under the GNU GPL version 3 as described in LICENSE.
+Most of this work is (C) Florian Schanda and is licensed under the GNU GPL version 3 as described in LICENSE.

+Contributions from the following people and entities are under their copyright, with the same license:

+* Zenuity AB